cjmet/WeatherKitty/Project.md

 - [ ] GeoAddress to middle for mobile, display full icons, smaller text
   - [ ] if it gets too small hide the logo.
+- [ ] fix the widget width/height issue, and centering of text issue.
 - [ ] add a query for GetAvailableChartTypes()

 #### Project Priority 2